 Resource Economics prepares students to assist in public and private decisions about environmental and natural resource issues.
 Population and income growth are increasing the pressure on our resources, making allocation, management, and protection decisions among our top priorities.
-Water quality and supply, land use, climate change, energy use, pesticide policy, recycling, waste disposal, and marine fisheries management are some of the issues studied.
+Water quality and supply, environmental and energy policy, climate change, air pollution, and clean energy are some of the issues studied.
 Students learn to apply decision making tools such as benefit-cost, risk-benefit, and cost-effectiveness analysis.
 They also engage in work related to environmental economics, natural resource economics, public policy, experimental economics, and behavioral economics.
-Resource Economics prepares graduates for careers in research, planning, education, and administration with federal, state, or community governments, as well as in private businesses that provide services in various sustainability, environmental and natural resource areas.
+Resource Economics prepares graduates for careers in research, planning, education, and administration with federal, state, or community governments, as well as in private businesses that provide services in various environmental and natural resource areas.
 It also prepares graduates to pursue graduate degrees in Resource Economics, Economics, and other fields.

 Resource Economics majors complete 12 departmental core courses which serve as a foundation in economic theory, quantitative methods, and communication skills.
 The 10 upper-level courses consist of five courses related to environmental and natural resource issues and five upper-level required electives.

 A B.S. in Resource Economics is considered a STEM degree for the purposes of Optional Practical Training (OPT).